“Have I therefore become your enemy because I tell you the truth?”

 Have I therefore become your enemy

-Paul pointedly spells out the issue that the Galatians did not want to face – Paul tells the truth about legalism.
+Paul pointedly spells out the issue that the Galatians did not want to face – he tells the truth about their legalism.
 The Galatians did not want to part from their valued legalism.
 They moved from the one extreme of wanting to give their eyes for Paul (Galatians 4:15) to the other extreme of regarding him as an “enemy.”
-They went from greatly loving Paul to greatly hating him.
+They went from exceptionally loving Paul to greatly hating him.

 “Do not correct a scoffer, lest he hate you; Rebuke a wise man, and he will love you” (Proverbs 9:8).